FreshKernel/kraft-sync/README.md

       **instance/profile** has its own data
       (e.g., worlds, servers, mods, resource-packs, shaders, mod loader, game version) which allow the player to switch between them
-    - **Why is it recommended**: The player can have more flexibility, this feature allows not affecting their own data in case if they want to join your **modded server**.
+    - **Why it’s recommended**: The player can have more flexibility, this feature allows not affecting their own data in case if they want to join your **modded server**.
 2. **Hooks/Custom Commands**
     - **What it does**: Supports running **commands/hooks** to allow executing the script before launching the game.
       Each instance supports running a command or executing something and waiting for the result before launching the game
-    - **Why is it recommended**: To allow executing the script before launching the game for seamless experience, this allows launching the game without doing anything else.
+    - **Why it’s recommended**: To allow executing the script before launching the game for seamless experience, this allows launching the game without doing anything else.
       Like running the script each time before launching the game manually.
 3. **Hooks/Custom commands environment variables**: